Shonan Train Bus Guide - Kanagawa 2026

 The Shonan area (Shonan), comprising Fujisawa, Kamakura, Chigasaki, and surrounding areas, is one of Kanagawa's most popular destinations.
 Known for:

-However, navigating Shonan's transportation can be confusing.
+But here's the thing, navigating Shonan's transportation can be confusing.
 Multiple train lines, various bus companies, and different fare systems make it challenging for first-time visitors.
+This guide covers all transportation options in Shonan:

 Train Lines: